NCIP/c3pr-docs/README.md

-C3PR Documents
+c3pr Documents
 =======================

-This repository holds documents for the C3PR project.
+This repository holds documents for the c3pr project.

-See https://github.com/NCIP/c3pr for further information.
+See [GitHub repository](https://github.com/NCIP/c3pr) for further information.